Landmarks in Fukui Prefecture

 Duration: 5 hours

-Guests will get to learn about the glasses and the accessory making process at KISSO which produces high quality accessories using glasses materials.
-You will get to see the rarely seen behind the scenes of a accessory making factory.
-You will then make your own ring by fitting your favorite glasses materials into machinery at the factory.
-There are many options for colors.
-You can make a one-of-a-kind ring that is suited to you.
+Guests will get to learn about the lens making process at Inui Lens which produces high quality lenses.
+You will get to see the rarely seen behind the scenes of a lens making factory.
+You will then make your own sunglasses by fitting your favorite lenses into your own eyeglass frame (you'll need your own frame or you can purchase one at the store for an additional fee).
+There are more than 300 kinds of colors.
+You can make a one-of-a-kind sunglass that is suited to you.
+After the experience, take a break with a soft serve ice cream or a special coffee at the cafe in Lens Park!

 Duration: 1 hours